cliosight/Docs/README.md

 }
 ```
 Watch this video for creating a datasource.

 ## Running Queries on a Datasource <a name="tables"></a>
-Admin users can execute SQL queries on a configured database.
-It is a more convinient way to connect with multiple remote databases compared to a conventional workbench.
+Admin users can execute create, update, delete and other SQL queries on a configured database.
+It is a more convinient way to connect with multiple cloud databases compared to a conventional workbench because of the browser interface.
+Views are stored as reports that can be exported to other configured datasources.

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
-Administrators can grant specific permissions to users, enabling controlled actions for data upload, viewing, and editing.
-Also execution of triggers and workflows can be restricted.
-An example of this is controlled access to forms and reports based on the geographic location of users.
+Administrators can grant specific permissions to users, enabling controlled actions on UI and automation components.
+An example of this is access based on the geographic location of users.

 Types of users:
 1. **Admin** - Allowed to perform all actions within an account.
 2. **User** - Only view permission for assigned (non-public) forms, reports and dashboards.
-3. Admin-Minor - All permissions for UI and automation components.
-No access to datasources, users/groups and tables.
+3. Admin-Minor (WIP) - No access to datasources, tables, users/groups and automation components.

 ## Advanced File Storage <a name="files"></a>
-This platform provides extra functionalities for files stored in a user's account.
+This platform provides extra functionalities for files uploaded through a form.
 The [free tier](#freetier) will allow a max of 4GB storage for the in-built database and files.
 Like other components, files are also equipped with access control methods.
 Text, CSV, spreadsheet, PDF, image, video and audio file formats will be supported for processing.

+Watch this video for creating a form for file upload and some uses of file reports.

 ## Leveraging AI Components <a name="ai"></a>
 To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used within the platform.
 1. SQL query generator for tables and reports,
 2. JSON body generator for configuration.